M66B/FairEmail/FAQ.md

 Please see [this FAQ](#user-content-faq111) about OAuth support.

-Note that Yahoo, AOL and Sky do not support standard push messages.
+Note that Yahoo, AOL, and Sky do not support standard push messages.
 The Yahoo email app uses a proprietary, undocumented protocol for push messages.

 Push messages require [IMAP IDLE](https://en.wikipedia.org/wiki/IMAP_IDLE) and the Yahoo email server does not report IDLE as capability: